 The Company's Parks are open year round, but experience increased seasonal attendance, typically beginning in the latter half of March through early September.
-As a result, combined third and fourth quarter net sales have historically ranged from 68% to 72% of annual attendance based net sales.
-For the Company's 2021 fiscal year, the first full year including Aggieland Safari, combined third and fourth quarter net sales were approximately 60% of annual attendance based net sales.
+Combined third and fourth quarter attendance based net sales were 62.1% and 60.3% of annual attendance based net sales for the Company's 2022 and 2021 fiscal years, respectively.

-COVID-19
+COVID-19 Considerations